CrazyTeeka/MacUSB/README.md

 # MacUSB
 Create **Bootable Flash Media** with Linux.
 Install **macOS** on any Desktop or Laptop computer.
 ```
-Credits: MaLd0n from Olarila.com for working Clover EFI folders and custom DSDT's.
+Credits: MaLd0n from Olarila.com for the EFI folders and custom DSDTs.
 ```

 ## Install MacUSB